gfe--gluten free easily

 We both enjoyed these waffles as a special breakfast or “brinner.”
 But my very favorite way to use any waffle is as sandwich bread!

-I talked about that concept of using savory waffles for sandwiches here and have even shared a recipe from my friend Iris, whose original waffle recipe was the one that got me going with savory waffles, Her Paleo Zucchini Coconut Waffle Wraps can be filled with sweet or savory “sandwich” fillings.
+I talked about the concept of using savory waffles for sandwiches here and have even shared a recipe from my friend Iris, whose original waffle recipe was the one that got me going with savory waffles, Her Paleo Zucchini Coconut Waffle Wraps can be filled with sweet or savory “sandwich” fillings.

 I’m happy to report that Cassidy’s waffles can be eaten the same way.
 They are wonderful as traditional waffles topped with your favorite maple sweetener (Cassidy recommends this one for keto) or fresh fruit, or they work great as sandwich bread!